Terms and Conditions 2020

 WHO WE ARE

-DATA WE COLLECT AND LEGAL BASIS FOR PROCESSING Prospective students
+DATA WE PROCESS AND THE LEGAL BASIS FOR PROSPECTS OF COLLECTION

 WHO HAS ACCESS TO YOUR DATA?

-We will share your personal details with third parties in the following circumstances:
+We share your personal information with third parties only under the following conditions:

-- If it is necessary to protect your vital interests or the vital interests of a third party;
+If there is a need to protect their vital interests or those of third parties

-We will forward any requests for information about courses offered by the University of Malta you make to the Registrar’s Office or to the Marketing and Communications Office of the same University.
+We will forward all requests for information about courses offered by the University of Malta to the Student Secretariat or the Marketing and Communications Office of the same university

 In respect of your personal data that is held and processed by us, you have the right, subject to the terms laid out in the GDPR, to: